Understanding e-commerce payment methods for seamless transactions

 Cryptocurrency

-Arguably a much more niche realm, and a divisive one to boot.
-Cryptocurrency is currency that exclusively exists in electronic form, cutting out the need for a bank account or the involvement of a financial institution.
+Arguably a much more niche realm and a divisive one to boot.
+Cryptocurrency is a currency that exclusively exists in electronic form, cutting out the need for a bank account or the involvement of a financial institution.
 Many people remain sceptical as to the sustainability of cryptocurrency, but there are online retailers that trade in it, should you know your Bitcoin from your Ethereum.

-Top Payment Gateways in Ireland
+Top payment gateways in Ireland

 PayPal

-Founded in 1998 - though not taking on the moniker it has today until 2000 - American multinational financial giant PayPal has long established itself as a household name in the vein of Google and Apple.
-Due to its market domination and strong reputation for secure transactions, PayPal is an attractive option for any business - even seeing its globally-recognised logo in connection with your operation projects a certain amount of trust and confidence.
+Due to its market domination and a strong reputation for secure transactions, PayPal is an attractive option for any business — even seeing its globally-recognised logo in connection with your operation projects a certain amount of trust and confidence.

 PayPal also boasts invoicing capability, fraud-based protection programs, a one-touch checkout method for a faster sales process, no set-up fees, and is compatible with the aforementioned digital wallet option.

 However, PayPal is a more expensive payment gateway system than others.
-You can view the relevant transaction rates here
+You can view the relevant transaction rates here.

 Stripe